 “The low blood pressure and inflammation patients experience during sepsis may lead to brain damage that causes cognitive problems.
 Sepsis patients also frequently become delirious, a state known to be associated with Alzheimer’s disease.”
 (26 Oct 2010).

 In our case, as our Dad had various infections, it would make him confused.
 Most of the time, we (the family) would associate this with when he got delirium.
-However, looking back there was a time when he was in a state of confusion and I stated to the doctors this is different, I am not sure what this is as I Have not seen or experienced this kind of confusion with him.
+However, looking back there was a time when he was in a state of confusion and I stated to the doctors this is different, I am not sure what this is as I Have not seen or experienced this kind of confusion with him, it is different to when he is in delirium.

 “It is known that serious lack of sleep can cause psychological distress.
 If you experienced hallucinations while hospitalized for sepsis or septic shock, you are not alone”.